longhorn/longhorn/README.md

 1. On Rancher UI, select the cluster and project you want to install Longhorn on.
 We recommended to create a new project e.g. `Storage` for Longhorn.
 2. Navigate to the `Catalog Apps` screen.
 Select `Launch`, find Longhorn in the list.
 Select `View Details`, then click `Launch`
     1. Longhorn will always be installed on `longhorn-system` namespace.
-    2. Since v0.3.2, Longhorn App will create a Rancher Proxy by default, so Longhorn UI will be authenticated by Rancher server.
+    2. Since v0.3.2, Longhorn App will use Rancher Proxy for UI by default, so Longhorn UI can be authenticated by Rancher server.

 ## Using YAML file